dingdangdangwhx/MKTFHE-op/README.md

+# MKTFHE-op
+Multi-key fully homomorphic encryption scheme MKTFHE was proposed in 2019, which can support NAND gate.
+Although it is Turing complete, it requires effective and user-friendly encapsulation of NAND gate to further support addition and multiplication operations.
+This paper design and implement addition and multiplication operations on positive and negative integers accurately.

+Specifically,we expand the binary bootstrappedNANDgate inMKTFHE to other basic bootstrapped gates (AND, OR, XOR, and NOT) with the same efficiency as that of the NAND gate.
+Then construct one k-bit complement adder and one k-bit complement multiplier based on our basic binary bootstrapped gates.
+The adder and multiplier created can perform addition and multiplication on both positive and negative integers.
+Experiment shows that the cost of the adder grows linearly with the bits of input numbers while the cost of the multiplier grows quadratically.

 # MK-TFHE
 Multi-Key Homomophic Encryption from TFHE

 MK-TFHE is a **proof-of-concept** implementation of a multi-key version of TFHE.
 The code is written on top of the TFHE library (https://tfhe.github.io/tfhe/).